HesahmGamal/social_distance_detector/README.md

 yolov4-tiny:

-you also need to import so
+you also need to import (social_distancing_config.py) you can change thresholds from it